pyload/pyload/README.md

 Configuration
 -------------

-After finishing the setup assistant **pyLoad** is ready to use and more configuration can be done via the web interface.
+After finishing the setup assistant **pyLoad** is ready to use and more configuration can be done via the web user interface.
 Additionally you could simply edit the config files located in your config directory.

 To run the built-in setup utility, type: